cloudfoundry/docs-bosh/content/build-cpi.md

 ## Implementation

 When building a CPI release, the primary requirement is that it provides a `bin/cpi` executable which implements a simple RPC API through `STDIN`/`STDOUT`.
-The [RPC API](cpi-api-v1-rpc.md) page provides an in-depth look the protocol and required methods.
+The [RPC API](cpi-api-v1-rpc.md) page provides an in-depth look at the protocol and required methods.

-If you are getting started with a new CPI, you may be interested in using one of the following languages which have some existing libraries and examples which will ease your implementation.
+If you are getting started with a new CPI, you may be interested in using one of the following languages.
+These releases take advantage of some existing libraries that you may find useful in your own implementation.

 ### Ruby